inoxlang/inox/docs/builtin.md

 ```
 ### idt

-the idt (identity) function takes a single argument and returns it.
+The idt (identity) function takes a single argument and returns it.

 ## HTML

 ### html

-the html namespace contains functions to create & manipulate HTML nodes.
+The html namespace contains functions to create & manipulate HTML nodes.
 ### html.h1

-the html.h1 function creates a h1 HTML element.
+The html.h1 function creates a h1 HTML element.
 ### html.h2

-the html.h2 function creates a h2 HTML element.
+The html.h2 function creates a h2 HTML element.
 ### html.h3

-the html.h3 function creates a h3 HTML element.
+The html.h3 function creates a h3 HTML element.
 ### html.h4

-the html.h4 function creates a h4 HTML element.
+The html.h4 function creates a h4 HTML element.

 ## HTTP

 ### http

-the http namespace contains functions to read, modify & delete HTTP resources.
+The http namespace contains functions to read, modify & delete HTTP resources.
 Most functions accept the --insecure option to ignore certificate errors & the --client option to specify an HTTP client to use.
 ### http.get

-the http.get function takes a URL (or host) as first argument and returns an HTTP response.
+The http.get function takes a URL (or host) as first argument and returns an HTTP response.
 The --insecure options causes the function to ignore certificate errors.

 **examples**